Get in Touch

 People under-report real estate transaction prices at the Land Department in Thailand to avoid paying a larger sum generated from taxes based on the sale price.

-Depending on the circumstances this may include the Specific Business Tax (3.3% of actual sale or appraised value, whichever is higher), Stamp Duty (0.5% applied in absence of SBT), Transfer fees (2%), and withholding tax (1%).
+Depending on the circumstances this may include the Specific Business Tax (3.3% of actual sale or appraised value, whichever is higher), Stamp Duty (0.5% applied in absence of Specific Business Tax), Transfer fees (2%), and withholding tax (1%).

 When transferring property ownership, sellers may be more motivated to pressure buyers into under-reporting the transaction price if they’re selling within 5 years and are subject to paying the Specific Business Tax.